kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 #### Example 1: What the existing API enables

-The DRA Partitionable Devices API uses shared counter sets to track the capacity of a physical device across its virtual partitions.
+The DRA Partitionable Devices API uses shared counter sets to track the capacity of a physical device across multiple dimensions.
 When all virtual devices on a GPU use the same partitioning scheme, the counter capacity check is sufficient to ensure correct allocation.